eye-division/ray-lee/_projects/siren.md

 > An amazing spectacle - The Daily Telegraph

 *Siren* is a spectacular performance piece that takes place within an installation of large sound sculptures; metal tripods with rotating arms that emit electronic drones.
-Two performers move with the mass of swirling metal, tuning the drones to create a hypnotic composition and controlling the machinery to create a stunning audio visual spectacle.&nbsp;
+Two performers move with the mass of swirling metal, tuning the drones to create a hypnotic composition and controlling the machinery to create a stunning audio visual spectacle.

-It has recently been reconfigured into a computer controlled kinetic installation that can run automatically for several months with minimal maintenance. &nbsp;&nbsp;
+It has recently been reconfigured into a computer controlled kinetic installation that can run automatically for several months with minimal maintenance.

 The work can be equally at home as part of contemporary music events, live art, visual theatre, and contemporary visual art.
 It fuses elements of kinetic art, electronic music and live art performance in a theatrical context.
-Originally developed as an installation in a former US Air Force base in North Oxfordshire *Siren*&nbsp;has gone on to become a major international ‘hit’, touring around the world to widespread critical and audience acclaim.
-At its sold out performances in the Edinburgh Fringe 2007, *Siren*&nbsp;attracted 5\* reviews and was awarded a Herald Angel award.
+Originally developed as an installation in a former US Air Force base in North Oxfordshire *Siren* has gone on to become a major international ‘hit’, touring around the world to widespread critical and audience acclaim.
+At its sold out performances in the Edinburgh Fringe 2007, *Siren* attracted 5\* reviews and was awarded a Herald Angel award.
 Since then the work has been toured to over 12 countries including the USA, Canada, Australia, New Zealand and all over Europe, where it has been presented at major arts festivals in partnership with the British Council.
 The performances last 45 minutes and performances can be repeated a number of times during a day / evening slot.
 Audience capacity per performance depends largely on the venue but can be up to 300 per performance in larger spaces.

 ##### the sound world of *siren*:

 This ‘choir of rotating sirens’ creates an audio visual spectacle that is essentially a live experience.
 Wherever you stand in the space it sounds different.
 As the arms rotate, the sound pulses past the listener with a Doppler-like effect, while the cluster of closely tuned oscillators creates a rich and pervasive sound world.
 A minimalist phasing of the rhythmic pulses emerges as the varying speeds of rotation of the arms makes the pulsing tones phase against each other in a constantly evolving polyrhythmic structure.
 The closeness of the tuning of the separate tones sets off a series of overtones that evoke the sense of an ethereal choir. background:

-*Siren* was first performed in Hanger 3022 of Upper Heyford Airbase in October 2004.&nbsp;
+*Siren* was first performed in Hanger 3022 of Upper Heyford Airbase in October 2004.

 #### Credits: